Glass Greenhouse CFD, A Fluent Tutorial with Solar Ray Tracing & DO Radiation

 - Reference [1]: Awani, S., et al. “Numerical and experimental study of a closed loop for ground heat exchanger coupled with heat pump system and a solar collector for heating a glass greenhouse in north of Tunisia.”
 International Journal of Refrigeration76 (2017): 328-341.

-Figure 1: A real-world example of Glass Greenhouse
+Figure 1: A real-world example of a modern Glass Greenhouse facility.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.